-For the the last 40 years, Southface has been a leader in the research, design, and implementation of a regenerative economy for the Southeast.
+For the last 40 years, Southface has been a leader in the research, design and implementation of a regenerative economy for the Southeast.
 We are a group of change makers with a laser-focus on generating the outcomes that lead to vibrant, healthy communities for all.

 Why we do it:

 Each and every day we are working to build our vision for the future: A regenerative economy, responsible resource use and social equity through a healthy built environment for all.
 Each of our programs and lines of service influence three key outcomes - improved quality of life, shared prosperity and thriving natural systems.

 How we do our work: